baigel2/baigelbytes/content/blog/wota3JesusChrist.md

 ## The Golden Rule: Treating people how you would have them treat you.

-*“32 “If you love those who love you, what credit is that to you?
+*“32 If you love those who love you, what credit is that to you?
 Even sinners love those who love them.
 33 And if you do good to those who are*
 *good to you, what credit is that to you?
 Even sinners do that.*

 *34 And if you lend to those from whom you expect repayment, what credit is that> to you?
 Even sinners lend to sinners, expecting to be repaid in full.*